e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/EXAMPLE_USAGE.md

 | `e2b_webhook_sandbox_id` | Compatibility metadata key for the most recent auto-resumable webhook sandbox. |
 | `e2b_webhook_sandbox_ids` | JSON metadata list of known auto-resumable webhook sandboxes. |

-The worker polls work at the Anthropic environment level.
-Multiple E2B sandboxes can be tracked and started by these examples, but strict per-session isolation needs a production routing primitive or an app-level design that scopes work to a specific worker.
+The direct worker and sandbox-hosted webhook examples poll work at the Anthropic environment level, so persistent files belong to the worker sandbox that claimed the work.
+Use the `app-webhooks/` example with `APP_SANDBOX_ROUTING_SCOPE=session` when each Managed Agents session should have its own E2B sandbox and follow-up state.